-Dietary supplements are the much-needed resources for our body but how do we get them, get your all questions answered here.
+Dietary supplements are much-needed resources for our body but how do we get them, get your all questions answered here.

 “It is health that is real wealth, not pieces of gold and silver”Mahatma Gandhi

 Mahatma Gandhi said this quote before independence.
 He was much right with this saying.
-As deep down we all know that this 6feet tall body is the only one that can keep us alive when we all will be of 60 or above.
+As deep down we all know that this 6feet tall body is the only one that can keep us alive when we all will be 60 or above.
 All other relations are needed to live your life but if you don’t have any relation with your body then you have no life.
 So, to keep that relation healthy we should take care of ourselves.
 There are lots of methods to keep you healthy.
 Today we are going to take one of them i.e. dietary supplements.
 So, without wasting much more time on talking let’s move to our main content.

 What are Dietary supplements?

 Dietary supplements are the essential nutrients that are much required for better growth of the body.
 As most of the nutrients are available in our diet but some are not.
 To complete that remaining one, we require extra supplements i.e. Dietary supplements.
-They help in lowering the risk of health issues like osteoporosis, arthritis and cardiovascular events.
-These supplements come in the form of pills, capsules, gels, powder or extracts.
-They contain vitamins, minerals, amino acids, herbs and enzymes.
+They help in lowering the risk of health issues like osteoporosis, arthritis, and cardiovascular events.
+These supplements come in the form of pills, capsules, gels, powder, or extracts.
+They contain vitamins, minerals, amino acids, herbs, and enzymes.

 According to the Dietary Supplements Health and Education Act of 1994.
-A dietary supplement is a product i.e. intended to supplement the diet, contain one or more dietary ingredients or their constituents, intended to taken by mouth as a pill or capsule or liquid and labelled as a dietary supplement.
+A dietary supplement is a product i.e. intended to supplement the diet, contain one or more dietary ingredients or their constituents, intended to be taken by mouth as a pill or capsule or liquid and labeled as a dietary supplement.

 Well, there are mainly 3 types of dietary supplements.
 Let’s see them one by one.